Cyanide poisoning: Acute exposure

 If hydrogen cyanide is inhaled, it can cause a coma with seizures, apnea, and cardiac arrest, with death following in a matter of seconds.
 At lower doses, loss of consciousness may be preceded by general weakness, dizziness, headaches, vertigo, confusion, and perceived difficulty in breathing.
 At the first stages of unconsciousness, breathing is often sufficient or even rapid, although the state of the person progresses towards a deep coma, sometimes accompanied by pulmonary edema, and finally cardiac arrest.
 A cherry red skin color that darkens may be present as the result of increased venous hemoglobin oxygen saturation.
 Despite the similar name, cyanide does not directly cause cyanosis.
 A fatal dose for humans is on average 1.52 mg/kg of body weight, with the lowest recorded lethal dose being 0.56 mg/kg.
 Other sources claim a lethal dose is 1–3 mg per kg body weight for vertebrates.

 Chronic exposure

-Exposure to lower levels of cyanide over a long period (e.g., after use of improperly processed cassava roots; cassava is a staple food in various parts of West Africa) results in increased blood cyanide levels, which can result in weakness and a variety of symptoms, including permanent paralysis, nervous lesions, hypothyroidism, and miscarriages.
+Exposure to lower levels of cyanide over a long period, e.g. after use of improperly processed cassava roots, results in increased blood cyanide levels, which can result in weakness and a variety of symptoms, including permanent paralysis, nervous lesions, hypothyroidism, and miscarriages.
 Other effects include mild liver and kidney damage.